hammedakinwale/Devops-projects/2-git-project/README.md

 * We open the terminal and create a working folder or directory e.g DevOps folder using this command mkdir DevOps.

-* After creating the folder or directory, we'll have to change or move into the working directory using this command `cd DevOps.`
+* After creating the folder or directory, we'll have to change or move into the working directory using this command `cd DevOps`.

 * While inside the folder/directory, we use the git init command to initialize our repository.